I Just Found A Dog!

 This is not legal advice.

 Sparky's Pals is not an animal shelter or an animal rescue group.
-We do not have the facilities or the foster homes to support rehoming abandoned animals.
+We do not have the facilities or a foster home network to support rehoming abandoned animals.
 Nonetheless, we have phone calls or messages on the answering machine at least once a week from someone who has found a stray and wants to know where to take it "so it can be rescued".

 This is a brief attempt to answer the question.
 It is written about dogs, since that is what most of the requests are about, but should apply fairly well to other stray animals, as well.
 The quoted information on the local shelter regulations is from Dallas Animal Services.
 If you are not in the City of Dallas, your rules will probably be different.
 Make sure you check with your local animal services for the rules in your area.